27 Years of Service

-2018 marks the 26th season of the Quilcene Ranger Corps.
-This PNTA Youth Crew program provides opportunities for local youth to volunteer in service to their communities and our public lands.
+2019 marks the 27th season of the Quilcene Ranger Corps, a trail stewardship program that provides opportunities for local youth to volunteer in service to their communities and our public lands.
 Each crew member is paid a stipend for their time.

 Each year, multiple QRC Trail Crews from the Quilcene area work to maintain recreation trails on the Olympic National Forest, including the Pacific Northwest National Scenic Trail.
 Each trail crew spends two days a week—through the course of an eight week season—exercising teamwork and trail restoration skills.
 In 2017, students from the Jamestown S’Klallam Tribe participated in the QRC program.